letheanVPN/lthn-app-vpn/README.md

 sudo make install
 ```

+When generating certificates with `make ca`, it is mandatory to specify at least an 'Organization Name' in the certificate prompts; otherwise certificate generation will fail.

 Please edit configs because examples will not work for you.
 You have to
 prepare at least SDP with your own services!